 SE Labs is another trusted third-party antivirus tester, publishing quarterly security reports for consumers and enterprises.

-The last time ZoneAlarm was tested by SE Labs was in the fourth quarter of 2017, which gave it middling results.
+The last time ZoneAlarm was tested by SE Labs was in the fourth quarter of 2020, which gave it middling results.
+It had a perfect 100% legitimate accuracy rating, but this was brought down by the 90% protection accuracy rating.

 Test type | Home Anti-Malware Protection |